Improve

 Coaching Lead

-Marko is an SIY Certified Teacher with the Search Inside Yourself Leadership Institute, San Francisco – the NGO set up to meet the outside demand for the Mindfulness-Based Emotional Intelligence program called SIY born at Google.
+Marko is an SIY Certified Facilitator with SIY Global, San Francisco – the NGO set up to meet the outside demand for the Mindfulness-Based Emotional Intelligence program called SIY born at Google.
 The format brings emotional intelligence and resilience skills to the workplace in a modern, succinct and evidence-based format that draws from modern neuroscience, psychology and mindfulness research.

 Andero Uusberg,